What is a didactic unit? How do you make a didactic unit?

-Having the scenario and the actors of the Didactic Unit clear, we will focus on what we want to achieve.
+Having the scenario and the actors of the Didactic Unit clear, we will focus on what do we want to achieve.
 That is, we will define the Objectives to be achieved at the end of the Unit.
-This part is fundamental, it seems simple but some have taken it upon themselves to complicate everything with a series of similar terms.
-Thus, in Vocational Education and Training they appear as the Professional Achievements, the Terminal Capacities, etc. In education there are the Competences that we will develop in the students.
-For example, an example of an objective is that students know the dimensions of direct electrical current.
+This part is fundamental.
+It seems simple but some have taken it upon themselves to complicate everything with a series of similar terms.
+So, in Vocational Education and Training they appear as the Professional Achievements, the Terminal Capacities, etc. In education there are the Competences that we will develop in the students.
+For instance, an example of an objective is that students know the dimensions of direct electrical current.
 Whereas the competence could be that the student performs measurements of electrical intensity with a multimeter instrument.

 Finally, two characteristics should be highlighted:

-- One, that they are achievable objectives for the students, i.e. that we are certain that we can usually achieve them.
+- One, that they are achievable objectives for the students.
+That is that we are certain that we can usually achieve them.

-- And two, that they are easily measurable with our tests and examinations, i.e. that we can verify them with evidence and record them on a scale or rubric.
+- And two, that they are easily measurable with our tests and examinations, that is that we can verify them with evidence and record them on a scale or rubric.

 Continuing with the example, we know that our students can usually achieve the proposed current measurements.
-And on the other hand, it will be easily verifiable to see how they record the correct measurement results.
+Therefore, it will be easily verifiable to see how they record the correct measurement results.
 On the other hand, they will not be able to determine the value of a pulsating current if we do not explain the concept or if they do not have the right instrument.
 Nor can we measure that students will respect hygiene and safety procedures in their future work.